Trump victory to test limits of US presidential power

+PALM BEACH, Florida: Donald Trump recaptured the White House with a sweeping victory on Wednesday (Nov 6) as tens of millions of Americans looked past criminal convictions and divisive rhetoric to embrace a leader who, if he carries out his campaign promises, will test the limits of presidential power.

-Trump, 78, clinched Tuesday's election after a polarising and dizzying campaign marked by two attempts on his life and a late decision by Democrats to run Kamala Harris after President Joe Biden withdrew from the race.
+Trump, 78, clinched Tuesday's election after a polarising and dizzying campaign marked by two attempts on his life and Kamala Harris' late entry into the race following President Joe Biden's surprise withdrawal.

+In a concession speech at her alma mater Howard University on Wednesday afternoon, Harris sought to console the voters who had hoped she would become the first woman to win the White House.

+"To everyone who is watching, do not despair," she said.
+"This is not a time to throw up our hands.
+This is a time to roll up our sleeves."

-Trump has said he wants the authority to fire civil servants he views as disloyal.
-His opponents fear he will turn the Justice Department and other federal law enforcement agencies into political weapons to investigate perceived enemies.
+Trump has said he wants the authority to fire civil servants he views as disloyal and has vowed to use federal law enforcement agencies to investigate or prosecute perceived enemies, including political rivals.

+Trump and his incoming vice president, US Senator JD Vance, are due to take office on Jan 20, 2025.
+He promised roles in his administration to Tesla CEO Elon Musk, the world's richest man and a prominent Trump donor, and former presidential candidate Robert F Kennedy Jr.

+The outcome defied polls that showed a razor-close race ahead of Tuesday's Election Day.

-Trump's lead over Harris stood at 5 million votes by Wednesday afternoon, putting him on track to become the first Republican presidential candidate to win the popular vote since George W. Bush two decades ago.
+Trump was also on track to become the first Republican presidential candidate to win the popular vote since George W Bush two decades ago.

+His fellow Republicans wrested control of the US Senate from Democrats and had added to their narrow majority in the US House of Representatives, although the outcome there may not be known for several days with dozens of races still uncalled.

 "America has given us an unprecedented and powerful mandate," Trump said early on Wednesday to a roaring crowd at the Palm Beach County Convention Center in Florida.